Jim Muhwezi

 Major General (retired) Jim Muhwezi Katugugu (born 23 August 1950) is a Ugandan lawyer, politician and former military officer.
 He has served as the Cabinet Minister for National Security in the Ugandan Cabinet since 8 June 2021.

 From March 2015 until May 2016, he served as the Minister of Information and National Guidance in the Cabinet of Uganda.
 He had been appointed to that position in a cabinet reshuffle on 1 March 2015, replacing Rose Namayanja, who was dropped from the cabinet.

 Also, he is the Member of Parliament (MP) representing Rujumbura County, Rukungiri District.
 He regained that seat in 2021, having lost it for five years between 2016 and 2021.
+He was re-elected to represent Rujumbura County during the January 2026 general elections.
+In May 2026, he was appointed Minister in the Office of the President for Security.

 Early life and education

 Jim Muhwezi was born in Rukungiri District on 23 August 1950.
 He holds the degree of Bachelor of Laws (LLB), from Makerere University, Uganda's oldest and largest public university.
 He also has received Senior Military Police and Security Intelligence Training from Tanzania and the former Soviet Union.
 In July 2009, the Law Development Center in Kampala awarded him the Diploma in Legal Practice, the prerequisite to enrolling as an advocate in Uganda and for obtaining a license to practice law in the country.